 How much does an online college degree cost?

-Is online schooling a cheaper option?
+Are online schools a cheaper option?

 Can you use Pell Grants to pay for online schooling?